Ballet Chelsea is committed to excellence, and so is every individual who is a part of our training curriculum.

 and participated in Regional Dance America (RDA).
 Throughout her training Kaitlynn’s focus has been on ballet (pointe), tap, and jazz.
 Kaitlynn attended the Joffrey Ballet School summer intensive where she was able to study under John Magnus, Artistic Director of the Joffrey Midwest workshop.

 Kaitlynn went on to earn her BS in Exercise Science from Western Michigan University.
 As a member of WMU’s Dance Team she continued to expand her dance vocabulary in jazz, pom, and hip hop and performed at football, volleyball, and basketball games.
 The team also took 6th place at the National Dance Alliance Nationals while Kaitlynn was a member.

-In addition to working at Ballet Chelsea teaching Hip Hop on Tuesday evenings, Kaitlynn also works for the Dexter Wellness Center as their Fitness Supervisor and is a swim instructor, personal trainer, and group fitness instructor.
+In addition to working at Ballet Chelsea teaching Tap and Hip Hop on Tuesday evenings, Kaitlynn also works for the Dexter Wellness Center as their Fitness Supervisor and is a swim instructor, personal trainer, and group fitness instructor.
 Kaitlynn believes exercise and movement are important for everyone!

 Adaptive Dance Program Faculty